 Shelly Weizman is the project director of the Addiction and Public Policy Initiative at the O’Neill Institute and an adjunct professor of law at Georgetown University Law Center, where she introduced and teaches a course on addiction and mental health law and policy.
 She is a human rights lawyer whose areas of interest include advancing public policy related to addiction, mental health, and disabilities.
 At O’Neill, she works on a project portfolio focused on the overdose epidemic and how the law can promote access to treatment and support recovery.

 In addition to her work at the institute, Weizman serves on the board of directors of Faces and Voices of Recovery and on the leadership team that developed a new Master of Science in Addiction Policy and Practice at the Georgetown University Graduate School of Arts and Sciences.
 She also facilitates the Recovery Policy Collaborative, a network of experts in health, human rights, and policy who have lived experience with addiction.

-Before joining Georgetown, Weizman served as the assistant secretary for mental hygiene in the Office of Governor Andrew Cuomo of New York, where she oversaw policy and operations related to addiction, mental health, and disabilities.
-She previously served as policy director for managed care at the New York State Office of Mental Health, where she focused on developing and implementing systemic reforms within New York’s public mental health system.
-Weizman began her legal career as a civil rights attorney at MFY Legal Services, a not-for-profit legal services organization in New York City.
+Before coming to Georgetown, Weizman served as the assistant secretary for mental hygiene in the Office of the Governor of New York, where she oversaw policy and operations related to addiction, mental health, and disabilities.
+She began her legal career as a civil rights attorney at MFY Legal Services, a not-for-profit legal services organization in New York City.

-Weizman received her J.D. with a concentration in health law and policy from Seton Hall University School of Law and her B.A. from the University of Houston.
+She holds a J.D. with a concentration in health law and policy from Seton Hall University School of Law.